KonstantinosPetrakis/open-league-displays/README.md

 ## Known issues
 - The application doesn't work for skins with repeated champion names (Draven Draven, Bard Bard, ...) the solution is trivial but I am too lazy to implement it right now.
-- Data loss on thumbnails or incomplete download/initial update could happen on slow connections.
+- Data loss on thumbnails or incomplete download/initial update could happen on extremely (<1mbps) slow connections.
 This most likely happens because the concurrent connections are getting timed out from the DataDragon API Server.